 Top 10 Most Dangerous Drugs in the World

+While we sometimes tend to forget that nicotine belongs on lists like these, the reality is that nicotine is a drug and one of the most lethal.
 Nicotine and other Tobacco products are one of the most fatal drugs on the planet due to the dangers associated with tobacco use.
+Cigarette use can cause cancer, stroke, emphysema, heart disease, and many other negative health effects.
 Worldwide, tobacco use kills approximately 6 million deaths each year.
-(4)
+(5)

 Krokodil is the street nickname for the drug desomorphine that is currently ravaging Eastern European nations.
+Krokodil is produced from the opiate codeine, which is commonly found over the counter in certain parts of the world.
 Illicitly produced “krokodil” causes horrendous tissue damage and infections caused by impurities in the drug manufacturing process.
-(5)
+(6)

 Cocaine has historically been the second most commonly abused drug in the world, behind only marijuana.
 Cocaine deaths have also been shown to be on the rise.

 Despite being legal in most regions of the world, alcohol is one of the most dangerous drugs popularly used.
 This is due to the assortment of damaging health issues that result from chronic alcoholism.
 For example, in 2012 an estimated 3.3 million people died of alcohol-related diseases.
-(7)
+(8) It is estimated that approximately 88,000 people die each year in the United States from alcohol-related illnesses, which is more than the worst drug overdose year totals.
+(9)

 5) Prescription Painkillers